LucasDondo/Hackintosh-Lenovo-IdeaPad-330-15IKB-81DE/README.md

 ## <a id="guide1">Guide: Multiboot in the same drive with multiple OSs</a>

-> Note that this worked for me, that I had already installed Linux and Windows 10 in my machine.
-Linux boots into Grub Rescue, but I believe this is because of a error I committed during my first try installing macOS.
+> Note that this worked for me, that I had already installed both Linux and Windows 10 in my machine.
+Linux boots into Grub Rescue, but I believe this is because of a error I made during my first time trying to install macOS.

 1. [Install macOS](https://dortania.github.io/OpenCore-Install-Guide/).
 2. Mount your internal drive and bootable USB drive's EFI partitions.